 Nassia Inglessis in the Department of Informatics

-Nassia Inglessis is an artist-in-residence at King’s.
-Working in collaboration with Dr Richard Overill, Senior Lecturer in Computer Science, Nassia will be resident in the Department of Informatics on a project exploring the notion of disobedience in artificial intelligence (AI) and versions of the future where human and artificial entities coexist.
+Working in collaboration with Dr Richard Overill, Senior Lecturer in Computer Science, Nassia Inglessis was resident in the Department of Informatics from 2017–18 on a project exploring the notion of disobedience in artificial intelligence (AI) and versions of the future where human and artificial entities coexist.

 Film by Gemma Riggs

-Some of the key questions this residency seeks to explore are:
+Some of the key questions this residency sought to explore were:

 - What could disobedience in AI mean?